Selected Good Practices 2022

 - In case more details are required on the submitted good practice, you will be contacted using the contact information provided in the application form;

-- These good practices will be listed in the ELA good practice library which will be made available on ELA’s website, while the most effective practices will have the opportunity to be presented and receive a certificate of recognition during an ELA event.
+- These good practices will be listed in the ELA good practice library which will be made available on ELA’s website, while the exemplary practices will have the opportunity to be presented and receive a certificate of recognition during an ELA event.

 Should you have any questions, please contact: email@example.com